ok-udacity/sparkify/readme.md

 ## 4. Results <a name="results"></a>
 After testing different machine learning classifiers with default parameters, we achieved a F1-score of 0.7; after fine-tuning parameters (using a grid search with a random forest classifier), we could improve this to 0.73.

-From an analysis perspective, we could notice that the most important features used by the classifier are the number of "thumbs up" / "thumbs down" given by user per song, number of friends added per session, percentage of songs added to playlists, number of adverts and number of songs per session; these parameters are in line with the features we identified as most relevant during data exploration, and indeed seem to represent well customers' satisfaction or dissatisfaction with the service.
+From an analysis perspective, we could notice that the most important features used by the classifier are the number of "thumbs up" / "thumbs down" given by user per song, number of friends added per session, percentage of songs added to playlists, number of adverts and number of songs per session; these are in line with the features we identified as most relevant during data exploration, and indeed seem to represent well customers' satisfaction or dissatisfaction with the service.

 ## 5. Licensing <a name="licensing"></a>
 Dataset and image used for this notebook/article are courtesy of [Udacity](https://www.udacity.com).